msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - Not associated with security groups

  * Network Access Control Lists (NACL)
-   - An NACL is a layer of security that acts as a firewall at the **subnet level**.
+   - An NACL is a layer of security that acts as a firewall at the **SUBNET LEVEL**.
+   - **NACL are stateless;
+      - if a port open for inbound traffic, the corresponding output traffic is not enables automatically.
    - Your VPC automatically comes with a default NACL, and by default it allows all inbound and outbound and traffic.
    - By default, each custom NACL denies all inbound and outbound traffic until you add rules.
    - Each subnet in your VPC must be associated with a network ACL.